-Illustrating my oft-repeated comment that the 5:5, 6:4 and 7:3 ratings are of limited value when researching and comparing rods from different manufacturers, the photo below shows a Nissin Pro Square 360 7:3 and a 12' Iwana (which was initially described by its manufacturer as a 5:5, but then soon relabeled as a 6:4).
+Illustrating my oft-repeated comment that the 5:5, 6:4 and 7:3 ratings are of limited value when researching and comparing rods from different manufacturers, the photo below shows a Nissin Pro Square 360 7:3 and a 12' Iwana (which was initially described as a 5:5, but then soon relabeled as a 6:4).
 One would expect the 7:3 rod to be the stiffer of the two, but it is actually a bit softer and has a much smoother bend profile.

 Whatever the ratings, if you wanted a very smooth casting 12' (360cm) rod that is surprisingly light at just 2.5 ounces, the Pro Square 360 7:3 is a rod to consider.
 It would serve quite nicely as an "all-around" rod for someone who wanted one tenkara rod rather than a whole quiver.

 Light weight is definitely a hallmark for the Nissin Pro Square rods and for Japanese rods in general.
 Most tenkara anglers in the US have only fished with Chinese made rods.
-Even the latest generation of rods, widely hailed by Even though the bloggers who received free rods to create a "buzz" at their introduction hailed the latest generation of Chinese rods, they still do not match the Nissin Pro Square rods for weight on the scale or in the hand.
-The Nissin rods are lighter and they sell for lower prices.
+There really is a difference.
+The Nissin Pro Square rods weigh less and feel lighter in the hand.

 The Nissin Pro Square 320 rods are just ideal for smaller streams.
-They rival seiryu rods for the light weight and sensitivity you want for the small wild trout in the headwaters.
+They rival seiryu rods for the light weight and sensitivity.